stevebroshar/better-space/ReadMe.md

 # Features

-- Supports UTF-8 and UTF-16 and detects and handles other formats (including binary) by either failing if specified by path or ignoring if matched in directory search.
+- Supports UTF-8 and UTF-16; for other formats (including binary) fails if specified by path (even via wildcard) or ignoring if matched in directory search.
 - Trim trailing whitespace; robust for any text file
 - De-tab or en-tab leading text; robust for any text file
 - De-tab or en-tab the content of a text file without special handling for string literals which is problematic for source files with tabs in string literals
-- De-tab code with (non-raw) string literals like C, C++, C# and Python but dissimilar string literals are problematic
+- De-tab code with (non-raw) string literals like C, C++, C# and Python but a dissimilar string literal would be problematic.
+What are other string literal syntax?

 ## String Literals